tewson/td-tracker/CONTRIBUTING.md

 ## How can I contribute?

 Checkout our [project boards](https://github.com/tewson/td-tracker/projects) to see what we're working on.
-Or if you have any cool ideas, please feel free to [open an issue](https://github.com/tewson/td-tracker/issues/new) to discuss.
+If you spot any room for improvement or have any cool ideas, please feel free to [open an issue](https://github.com/tewson/td-tracker/issues/new) to discuss.